 Congressman Cohen Votes for Paycheck Fairness Act

-WASHINGTON – Congressman Steve Cohen (TN-09) today voted for, and the House passed, H.R.
-7, the Paycheck Fairness Act, which strengthens and closes loopholes in the 1963 Equal Pay Act, including providing effective remedies for women who are not being paid equal pay for equal work.
-The vote was 242 to 187.
+WASHINGTON – Congressman Steve Cohen (TN-09) today voted for, and the House passed, the Paycheck Fairness Act, which closes loopholes and strengthens the 1963 Equal Pay Act, including providing effective remedies for women who are not receiving equal pay for equal work.
+The vote was 217 to 210.

 Congressman Cohen made the following statement:

-“Women deserve the same pay for equal work.
-Full-time working women earn just 80 cents, on average, for every dollar a man earns, resulting in a yearly gap of $10,169 between men and women working full-time.
+“Women deserve equal pay for equal work.
+Full-time working women earn just 82 cents on average for every dollar a man earns, resulting in a yearly gap of more than $10,000 between men and women who work full-time.
 That’s 10 months’ rent or 14 months’ daycare expenses for a family with a median income.
-This bill aims to fulfill our commitment to equal pay for women and is the right thing to do.”
+This bill aims to fulfill our commitment to equal pay for women and I look forward to seeing it signed into law.”